OpenDataEnterprise/impact-map/doc/Use Case Use Manual.md

 ###For all other fields, there is no formatting requirement.

 #Export and upload the sheet
-1. Make a copy of the spreadsheet in Google Spreadsheet, delete unfinished rows in the copy.
+1. Make a copy of the spreadsheet in Google Spreadsheet, in the copy, delete unfinished rows.
 2. Sort the entire sheet alphabetically according to use case name.
 3. Go to "file" - "download as", then download the copy as a CSV file.
 4. Remane the CSV file as "UseCaseData.csv".